Forget that “toss a shrimp on the Barbie” pitch …

 The meat pie has many gourmet variations, but I like to keep it simple – a steak pie for me anytime!

 What makes a good meat pie?
 It’s widely believed that it’s all in the pastry.
-A good savoury pastry and a good selection of meat flavours to choose from will hit the mark every time.
+A good savoury pastry and a selection of delicious flavours will win every time.
 A good pie shop will have number of choices available including variations of beef with cheese, onion or mushrooms, chicken or curry pies.

 Beware!
 A true Aussie hamburger will come with a slice of beetroot on top a beef pattie.
 Many of our visitors find the beetroot slice a bit challenging but we Aussies believe that a burger is not complete without a slice of beetroot.